MooersLab/pymolsnips/README.md

 Download the lighttablepymolsnips folder from above.
 Move the contents of this folder (not the folder) to `~/.lighttable/User/snippets`.

-There is not a pml language available yet for *Light Table*.
+There is not a *pml* language available yet for *Light Table*.
 Python will have to do as the language for now.
-Use `.py` as your file extension while editing your script file in Light Table, and then save your script file with the pml extension.
+Use `.py` as your file extension while editing your script file in Light Table, and then save your script file with the `.pml` file extension.

 <A href=#FASTLINKS2>Return to list of editors above.</A>